Ghostkwebb/Phase-Anchor-Mechanic-Unity2D/README.md

-# Phase Anchor Mechanic - Unity2D
+# Phase Anchor Mechanic - Unity2D [Prrof of Concept]

 This repository contains a simple project demonstrating a "Phase Anchor" mechanic in Unity 2D.
 The player can shoot a projectile and then teleport to its location.